This page provides answers to common questions that you might have about Google Play for Education.

 What is the best way to get students’ work within apps sent back to their teachers?

 Teachers have mentioned that many apps achieve this by email from a third party, which isn’t optimal for schools.
-As many schools use Google Apps for Education, consider integrating your apps with Google Drive using the SDK.
+As many schools use G Suite for Education, consider integrating your apps with Google Drive using the SDK.

 If you would like to integrate with the Google Classroom app to turn in student work, you can follow the instructions in the Android documentation to implement the basic Share intent for one or more of the supported Classroom file types (link, image, video, PDF) into your application.
 This allows students to touch the Classroom icon from within the system share menu in your application and attach the file to a Classroom assignment.
 When the student turns in that assignment, the file or link will be submitted to their teacher.